Joshua-Riek/AES/README.md

 key = 0x000102030405060708090a0b0c0d0e0f

-aes = AES(mode='ecb')
+aes = AES(key)
-cyphertext = aes.encryption('Hello World!', key)
+cyphertext = aes.encryption('Hello World!')
-plaintext = aes.decryption(cyphertext, key)
+plaintext = aes.decryption(cyphertext)
 ```

 ## CBC Mode
-In CBC mode, each block of plaintext is XORed with the previous ciphertext block before being encrypted.
+In Cipher Block Chaining (CBC) mode, each block of plaintext is XORed with the previous ciphertext block before being encrypted.
 This can be denoted as:

 Encryption: `Ci = Ek(Pi xor C(i-1)) and C0 = IV`